apify/apify-docs/sources/platform/storage/key_value_store.md

 ## Compression

 Previously, when using the [Put record](/api/v2#/reference/key-value-stores/record/put-record) endpoint, every record was automatically compressed with Gzip before being uploaded.
-However, this process has been updated. _Now, record are stored exactly as you upload them._ This change means that it is up to you whether the record is stored compressed or uncompressed.
+However, this process has been updated. _Now, records are stored exactly as you upload them._ This change means that it is up to you whether the record is stored compressed or uncompressed.

 You can compress a record and use the [Content-Encoding request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) to let our platform know which compression it uses.
 We recommend compressing large key-value records to save storage space and network traffic.